Welcome to your amazing marketing career!

 Odds are, she has a great story to tell—one that will inspire your own narrative.

-From the mentor’s perspective, it’s so rewarding to watch your peers grow and learn in part due to your influence.
+It’s so rewarding to watch your peers grow and learn due to your influence.

 We need to find more ways to lift each other up and support one another. #girlpower